 The astroid Planning App is tested for version compatibility by .decimal prior to release to customers.
-But it is still important for each site to independently test and verify the data integrity of each version prior to releasing a new version for use at the site. .decimal will test the version compatibility by:
+However, it is still important for each site to independently test and verify the data integrity of each version prior to release at the site.
+Specifically, .decimal will test the version compatibility by:

-- Adding in manual and automatic data upgrades where appropriate for changes in the data model.
-When applicable, these changes are required to be sensible to the clinical environment and will be documented in the release notes. - Performing a Thinknode GET /apm/apps/:account/:app/branches/:branch/statistics route comparing the current release version against the release candidate version.
-This route will expose any missing data upgrades between the two app versions. - Test the final dose calculations of matching patients between the two app versions to ensure the final dose exactly match (unless the dosimetry app has been otherwise indicated as changed).
+- Adding manual and automatic data upgrades, as appropriate, for changes in the data model.
+When applicable, these changes are required to be sensible to the clinical environment and will be documented in the release notes. - Performing a Thinknode GET /apm/apps/:account/:app/branches/:branch/statistics route comparing the current clinical version against the new version.
+This route will expose any missing data upgrades between the two app versions. - Test the final dose calculations of matching patients between the two app versions to ensure the final doses exactly match (unless the dosimetry app has been otherwise indicated as changed).